-Once the composition is in place, the background is developed through a slow, intuitive process of layering shape, color, and atmosphere.
+Once the composition is in place, the background is developed through a slow, intuitive process of layering shapes, color, and atmosphere.
 These layers deepen the visual field while subtly mirroring the movement of the foreground.
-Over time, the initial imagery may become partially or entirely obscured, leaving behind only traces—outlines, shadows, or faint impressions.
+Over time, the initial imagery (basket weaving lines and abstracted flowers) become partially or entirely obscured, leaving behind only traces—outlines, shadows, or faint impressions.
 This intentional act of erasure becomes a form of memory work, creating space for rediscovery and transformation.

 The final stage returns focus to the foreground.
 The floral and basketweaving motifs are retraced and revived, guided by memory and the residual marks left behind.
 This cycle of concealment, recollection, and reconstruction reflects the artist’s lived experience as an immigrant—a path defined by forgetting, remembering, and reimagining what was once lost.